Wrap around extension

 wrap around extension, open plan living room

 If you are familiar with a side and rear extension, you can imagine a hybrid of the two.
-Wrap around extension is a hybrid of side and rear extensions.
-It basically forms an L-shape around the existing house.
+Wrap around extensions are a hybrid of side and rear extensions.
+They basically form an L-shape around the existing house.

-As the name suggests, wraparound extension typically covers both sides of the house; hence, adding extra width from the ground floor.
+As the name suggests, wraparound extensions typically cover both sides of the house, hence, adding extra width from the ground floor.
 This extension is typically between 15 to 60 square metres, and it can either be single or double height.

 Why choose one